huggingface/diffusers/examples/community/README.md

 ```
 ### Multilingual Stable Diffusion Pipeline

-The following code can generate an images from texts in different languages than English using the pre-trained [mBART-50 many-to-one multilingual machine translation model](https://huggingface.co/facebook/mbart-large-50-many-to-one-mmt) and Stable Diffusion.
+The following code can generate an images from texts in different languages using the pre-trained [mBART-50 many-to-one multilingual machine translation model](https://huggingface.co/facebook/mbart-large-50-many-to-one-mmt) and Stable Diffusion.

 ```Python
 from PIL import Image